-of this problem is poaching, firewood collection, uncontrolled burning of forests.
+of forests.
 Veld fires are prevalent in winter or early summer and affected areas include grazing land and the Man'ombe Nature Reserve.

 Soil Erosion

 Soil erosion is a problem in Greater Giyani municipal area especially around rural villages.
 The major causes of soil erosion are veld and forest fires, deforestation through wood gathering, overgrazing and poor land use planning and management.